-The Employer's contribution at Chesterfield is currently 12.2% of pensionable pay rising to 13.2% from April 2014.
+The Employer's contribution at Chesterfield is currently 13.2% of pensionable pay.

 9.2 Discretions

 There are a number of discretions available under the Local Government Pension Scheme applicable to all employees.
 The aim of the Chesterfield Borough Council Policy on discretions is to ensure: